 Encryption in Gmail

-In 2014, Google planned email encryption feature and claimed that all the email you send using Gmail account is automatically encrypted, but only if the recipient you are sending the email is using Gmail if they use any other email provider like Outlook, Yahoo etc. then the messages are sent unencrypted.
+In 2014, Google planned email encryption feature and claimed that all the email you send using Gmail account is automatically encrypted, but only if the recipient you are sending the email is using Gmail if they use any other email provider like Outlook, Yahoo, etc. then the messages are sent unencrypted.
 To send an encrypted email you’ll need to install a third-party email encryption client and then follow the instructions.
-You can install third party extension on chrome like mailvelope to send encrypted email.
+You can install a third-party extension on chrome like mailvelope to send encrypted email.